-The pulsating aliveness of a tree … the sensuous softness of a kiss … the mind being blessedly silent and only consciousness exists: These are experiences of mindfulness, whether brought to our attention by psychedelics or meditative awareness.
+The mindfulness of psychedelic integration brings awareness to the pulsating aliveness of a tree, the sensuous softness of a kiss, and to the mind being blessedly silent when only consciousness exists.
+These are experiences of mindfulness, whether brought to our attention by psychedelics or meditative awareness.

 “When the mind disappears and thoughts disappear you become mindful.
 You do things – you move, you work, you eat, you sleep, but you are always mindful.
 The mind is not there, but mindfulness is there.
 What is mindfulness?
 It is awareness.
 It is perfect awareness .”
 Osho

 One of the great joys of both mindfulness and psychedelics is in their facilitation of similar mechanisms.
-They both dissolve ego boundaries, both direct one’s awareness inward toward the self rather than the environment, and they both collapse time into only the present moment.
-During both experiences, a person is intensely aware of their feelings and a sense of timelessness, characteristics reminiscent of mystical states, which may be encountered as blissful.
+They both dissolve ego boundaries.
+Both direct one’s awareness inward toward the self rather than the environment.
+Lastly, they both collapse time into only the present moment.
+During both experiences, a person is intensely aware of their feelings and a sense of timelessness.
+These characteristics are reminiscent of mystical states, which may be encountered as blissful.

 When integrating psychedelic experiences, it may be overwhelming for the person re-entering consensual, normal reality.
 The mind is desperately trying to make sense of what it has experienced, and there may be fear.
 There is a need to get back to the body, to the everyday world, and for grounding in them.